 Christian Louboutin’s retrospective design museum in London is a paradise for someone with an intense shoe fetish.
-The display that is set to be on until July 9th 2012 hosts a collection of footwear that runs over the past 20 years, with over 200 of Louboutin’s designs.
+The display set to be on until July 9th, 2012, hosts a collection of footwear that runs over the past 20 years, with over 200 of Louboutin’s designs.
 The exhibition provides an insight into the creative process that actually went into all his shoes.
-Therefore, the French designer put up a tableau of designer’s Paris atelier at the centre of the exhibition, featuring a table covered with paints, sketches, shoes and Louboutin’s trapeze hanging in a corner of a room.
-The shoes on display were stilettos, lace-up boots, studded sneakers and classic pumps
+Therefore, the French designer put up a tableau of designer’s Paris atelier at the center of the exhibition, featuring a table covered with paints, sketches, shoes, and Louboutin’s trapeze hanging corner a room.
+The shoes on display were stilettos, lace-up boots, studded sneakers, and classic pumps.

 Shoes set upon mirrored pedestals.

 Notion of cabaret and showgirls through the display of shoes on the red runway